-That helpless feeling all I could do is to sit there I shook and squirmed a little starting at the light, forced to “open” and “lower my chin” and “turn left/right.”
-I hated every moment.
-I’ll later hear a rumor that she didn’t know English because she was from Brazil.
-Well, I don’t know how true that is, but I don’t remember her telling me any other English words.
+I later heard a rumor that the dentist didn’t know any English because she was from Brazil.
+I’m unsure if that was true, but I don’t remember her telling me any other English words.
 Come to think of it, the assistant was the only person who did any real talking to me.

 Her assistant was a White inmate I’ll call Vetti.
-Vetti was a stockbroker and got five years for insider trading.
-The medical staff figured he was smart enough to do dentistry.
-I don’t know the process of how they get hired, inmates.
-Now he was telling me to stay calm and telling me procedures the doctor is going.
-The doctor doesn’t say a word except for the words I mentioned above.
+Vetti was a stockbroker who got five years for insider trading.
+I don’t know the process of how they hire inmates, but the medical staff figured he was smart enough to work as a dentist assistant.
+It was his job to tell me to stay calm and inform me of the procedures the doctor was doing.
+The doctor never said a word except for the words I mentioned above.

 I missed the rest of the day of work.
-Not because of the pain, but I thought I didn’t have to go back.
-I was told by another inmate at the Power House that once you have a cop out, you never have to go back.
-More on that inmate in another blog post.
-But he was died wrong.
+It wasn’t because of the pain, but because I thought I didn’t have to go back.
+I thought I had a half day at work.
+I was told by another inmate at the Power House that once you have obtained a cop out, you don’t have to go back that day.
+More on that inmate in another blog post, but he was dead wrong.
 Good thing nothing came from it.

 My trip to the prison dentist was extremely uncomfortable and painful.
 It’s something that I would never do again.
 Especially because my teeth bled for about two weeks.